adamcooke/procodile/README.md

 procodile start -p web,worker
 ```

-#### Running in the foreground
+#### Additional options for start

-You can pass the `--foreground` (or `-f`) to the `start` command.
-This will keep the Procodile application in the foreground rather than running it in the background.
+* `-f` or `--foreground` - this will keep the Procodile application in the foreground rather than running it in the background.
 If you CTRL+C while running in the foreground, all processes will be stopped.
-This can be used for development or when integrating Procodile with another process manager (i.e. upstart or systemd).
+* `--clean` - this will remove the contents of your `pids` directory before starting.
+This avoids the supervisor picking up any old processes and managing them when it shouldn't.
+* `-b` or `--brittle` - when enabled, if a single process dies, rather than respawning, all processes will be stopped and the supervisor shutdown.
+* `-d` or `--dev` - this is the same as specifying `--foreground` and `--brittle`.
+It's ideal when you want to run your application in the foreground when developing it because processes with issues won't just be started blindly.

 ### Stopping processes